otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/03-authorisation-access-control/03-authorisation-access-control.md

 # 03: Authorisation/Access Control

+If you get stuck, a completed version of this project is available in the **exemplar** directory.

+## Authorisation/Access Control

 Authorisation/access control is a process of determining if a user has the right to access a resource.
 For example, if a user is logged in, they should be able to access their user data.
 If a user is not logged in, they should not be able to access their user data.

-## Simple Implementation

 ### schema.prisma